How to Write a Book Description That Sells: 10 Tips

 7. Avoid sweeping comparisons or claims.

 If you are a USA Today–bestselling author, for example, you can include that information in the book description.
+But don’t claim to be a bestseller or some bit hit until it’s already happened.

 A book builds credibility with separate blurbs and reviews and a great author bio, not sweeping claims in its book description.